Bob-Wright/Authur-An-Image-Based-MFA-User-Authentication-System/README.md

 # Authur-User-Authentication-System
 A demo User Registration and logon system.
-Supports several logon methods.
+Supports several logon methods including Username/Password, Magic Link, One Time password, and MFA.

 This is an article about the enrollment or registration componenet of our user authentication system.
 This code is in the repo.